folsen/anne-droid/readme.md

-Lumibot - the helpful little bot that could (maybe)
+Anne Droid - the helpful little bot that could
 ===

 Slack enables integration in a couple of different ways, there's